astirn/local-latent-features-cell-images/README.md

 'Data' folder.
 Specifically, this files employs the trained models resulting from 'main.py' to generate reconstructions for the image partitions and thereafter stitch them together into a full-size format.

 - 'main.py'--Run this file after 'utils.py'.
-This file trains the two model families for all the listed architectures.
+This file trains the two model families for both Bernoulli and Gaussian data treatments across all the listed architectures.
 If 'test_mode()' returns False, this file will load the entire data set and run for the full number of epochs.
-If 'test_mode()' returns True, this file will load a data subset and run only for a few of epochs for code testing purposes.
+If 'test_mode()' returns True, this file will load a data subset and run only for a few epochs for code testing purposes.

 - 'models.py'--This file contains the Auto-Encoder (AE) and Variational Auto-Encoder (VAE) Class implementations in